 In this section, we show that there is no (secure) Field-embedded Homomorphic Synthesizer (FHS).
-Since a field-embedded homomorphic synthesizer is trivially implied by a Field KHwPRF (or a Field-homomorphic Synthesizer), it follows that there is no (secure) Field KHwPRF (or a Field-homomorphic Synthesizer) as well.
+Since a fieldembedded homomorphic synthesizer is trivially implied by a Field KHwPRF (or a Field-homomorphic Synthesizer), it follows that there is no (secure) Field KHwPRF (or a Field-homomorphic Synthesizer) as well.
 First, we define the notion of a field-embedded homomorphic synthesizer:

 Definition 13.1.
 (Field-embedded Homomorphic Synthesizer.)
-A Field-embedded Homomorphic Synthesizer (FHS) $S: X \times G \to F$ is a synthesizer that satisfies the following properties:
+A Field-embedded Homomorphic Synthesizer (FHS) $S: X \times G \rightarrow F$ is a synthesizer that satisfies the following properties:

-- $(G, \oplus)$ is an efficiently samplable (finite) group with efficiently computable group operation. - $(F, \boxplus, \boxtimes)$ is an efficiently samplable (finite) field with efficiently computable field operations. - For any $x \in X$ the function $S(x, \cdot) : G \to F$ is a group homomorphism, i.e., for any $x \in X$ and $f_1, f_2 \in F$ we have
+- $(G, \oplus)$ is an efficiently samplable (finite) group with efficiently computable group operation. - $(F, \boxplus, \boxtimes)$ is an efficiently samplable (finite) field with efficiently computable field operations. - For any x ∈ X the function S(x, ·) : G → F is a group homomorphism, i.e., for any x ∈ X and f1, f2 ∈ F we have